GESMN offers computer skills, resources and VR tools to improve digital literacy

 • Wi-Fi hotspots

-“We understand that just giving computers to participants doesn’t solve the digital divide issue,” explains Metadel, GESMN digital services coordinator.
+“We understand that just giving computers to participants doesn’t solve the digital divide issue,” explains Deanna Smiley Gulliford, GESMN director of advocacy and public policy.
 “Tech access and digital literacy skills are unique to every person.
 While some may know everything about Instagram or TikTok, they may not know how to use a PC or set up an email account.
 Some people have steady and reliable access to the internet, others don’t.
-We know that having access to technology and a diverse set of digital skills is essential for finding and keeping employment.”
+We know that having access to technology and a broad set of digital skills is essential for finding and keeping employment.”

 Computer Skills Tutoring Available